cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 **Spring 2003**.
 Biological Expression Language is created by Dexter Pratt, Navin Chandra, Keith Elliston, and Ted Slater.
 This development is based on work done by Navin at [Perot Systems and Nets](https://en.wikipedia.org/wiki/Perot_Systems), work done by Dexter on [CycL](https://www.cyc.com/archives/glossary/cycl-sentence) with [Cycorp](https://www.cyc.com), and on biological ontologies by Keith and Ted.

+**August 20th, 2003** Genstruct files a [patent](https://patents.google.com/patent/US20050038608A1/en)
+that outlines many of the core ideas of modern systems biology years before they became mainstream.
+While it doesn't mention BEL explicitly, it's obvious that many of the ideas in this application became part of the BEL standard when it was later released to the public.
+The patent was accepted 8 years later in 2011.
+Thanks to Ted Slater for bringing attention to this!

 **September 8th, 2003** Genstruct [raises $6.5M](https://www.crunchbase.com/funding_round/selventa-series-a--1f3d3583)
 in a Series A with lead investors [Flagship Pioneering](https://www.flagshippioneering.com/companies/selventa) and [A.M.
 Pappas & Associates](https://www.pappas-capital.com/portfolio/selventa/), during which they acquire the Pappas portfolio company [Incellico, Inc.](https://www.crunchbase.com/organization/incellico-inc) (led by [John Wilbanks](https://www.linkedin.com/in/johnwilbanks/) and [Toby Segaran](https://www.linkedin.com/in/toby-segaran-80bbb9/)).